What Is a Chiropractor?

 What is a chiropractor?
 A chiropractor is a trained medical professional who sets the focus of care on neuromuscular and musculoskeletal issues centering around the spine.
 A chiropractor works to maximize the health of the body through spinal manipulation and adjustment, joint care, and related treatment procedures.

 Chiropractic is a method of health care designed to correct poor spinal alignment, relieve pressure throughout the body, reduce pain and inflammation, and direct the body toward healing.
 Specific techniques used will vary based on the goals and needs of individual patients.
-New technologies in used by Juneau chiropractors offer many options that the general public may not yet be aware are available.
+New technologies used by chiropractors offer many options that the general public may not yet be aware are available.

 The field of chiropractic retains a number of styles, philosophies, and techniques designed to help the body gain healing naturally – on its own.
 Care is usually drug-free and non-surgical.
 Ailments cared for may be the result of an incident, degenerative in nature, or related to underlying conditions.